BestTimesToVisit.com Logo

 Sunrise Serenity at the Monastery

 Ascend to the Santa Maria de Montserrat monastery before the crowds descend.
-Witness the first rays of sunlight paint the rugged rock formations in hues of orange and gold, creating a truly spiritual and visually stunning spectacle.
-Arrive by car or the Cremallera rack railway for the earliest access.
+Witness the first rays of sunlight paint the unique rock formations in hues of orange and gold, creating a truly spiritual and visually stunning experience.
+Consider attending the early morning boys' choir performance for an unforgettable auditory immersion.

 See all 8 things to do →